First Year Seminar Courses

 COMM 112 FYS: AI and the Future of Human Communication (3)

-ART 106 FYS: Selfie (3)
+ART 106 FYS: Selfie: Identity in the New Millennium (3)

 An exploration of the self investigated through contemporary forms of imaging and visualization.
 This course will ask how images shape our perceptions of who we are, how they help to define the enduring contours of each generation and establish a sense of personal and communal place in the historical continuum.
 Exploratory activities may include work with digital and analog photography, video, holography and other imaging methodologies.
 Journals, and other observational writings are included.
 Requirements: Phone with camera and a willingness to view the world through varied lenses.
-Gen ed: Creative & Performing Arts
+Gen Ed: Creative & Performing Arts

 BIO 131 FYS: Discovering self: genes, genomes, and society (3)

 How does genetic information inform you about yourself?
 What matters most: nature, nurture, or something else?
 Does understanding human development help to explain who we become?
 Explore the role of genetics in the past, present, and future.
 We will look at social understanding of genetic knowledge from ancient and contemporary viewpoints to discover historical perspectives that shape modern justice issues.
 We will learn basic genetic principles, unpack the arguments on human cloning, and discuss the causes of genetic diseases and current methods for prenatal testing.
 Of particular emphasis will be reflections on future ethical implications for gene editing, human reproduction, and the applications of genomic information.
 Are we entering a “brave new world”?
 How will genetic engineering shape our future?
 And, most importantly, how would you address the moral and justice issues that arise from this science of self.
-Gen ed: Natural Science
+Gen Ed: Natural Science

 This course asks: How can we use leading communication technologies (such as social media and other computer and digital media) to communicate in ways that build community, combat loneliness, and establish spaces of belonging?
 Students will engage a critical and reflective lens to consider issues of community and communication media from historical and contemporary perspectives.
 Drawing from interdisciplinary insights, they will build an awareness of the strengths and shortcomings of leading communication technologies in their capacity to build community and spaces of belonging.
 In a moment of polarization, students will examine constructive practices for communicating for community rooted in dialogic engagement.
-Gen ed: Interdisciplinary Thinking
+Gen Ed: Interdisciplinary Thinking

 ENLT 112 FYS: Mystery Across Time, Space, and Text (3)